 A multitude of other resources are available to the fellows, including a state of the art cadaver lab, and a simulation center.

-- More than 200 major spine cases per fellow.
+- More than 250 cases per fellow.
 Fellows experience decompressions, fusions, osteotomies, and instrumentation throughout all regions of the spine and open and minimally invasive surgery.

-- AOSpine-sponsored trips.
+- AOSpine membership and sponsored trips.
 Trips include the introductory fellowship course in the fall, the Annual Fellows Forum in the spring, and one AOSpine North America (AOSNA) educational course of your choice.

 - Paid attendance trip.
 One trip per fellowship for attendance at a recognized society meeting, elective course, or workshop with Category 1 CME credit.
 Attendance trips are intended to introduce you to national experts and evolving concepts and technology at national society meetings and provide an opportunity for you to network and make contacts outside Mayo Clinic.